Macil/DCPU-16-Assembler/README.md

 Notch.
 This implements version 1.1 of the standard available at http://0x10c.com/doc/dcpu-16.txt

+This assembler correctly supports short form labels, and it automatically optimizes jump calls (`SET PC, value`) to shorter instructions if possible.
+This means that the compiled binaries that this assembler produces are often slightly smaller and run in fewer cycles than binaries produced by other assemblers given the same source assembly.

 This assembler also supports the DAT/DATA, BRK, JMP, RESERVE/.DS, TIMES/DUP, and .INCBIN meta-instructions that work on all DCPU-16 implementations, and it allows the user to specify custom new